 Successive technological revolutions have changed our world to such an extent that it would probably be hardly recognizable to the delegates that participated in the International Opium Commission in 1909.
 These developments have been beneficial to many but have also brought opportunities for drug traffickers.
 The deregulation and liberalization of commercial practices in the licit drug market has tended to weaken the regulatory power of Governments.
-Drug trafficking organizations can design and manufacture psychoactive substances with the explicit aim of bypassing the restriction imposed by international drug control regulations and then distribute those drugs outside the control system.
-The Internet can be misused to become a worldwide Web for trafficking in internationally controlled substances and drugs.
+Drug trafficking organization can design and manufacture psychoactive substances with the explicit aim of bypassing the restrictions imposed by international drug control regulations and then distribute those drugs outside the control system.
+The Internet can be misused to become a world wide web for trafficking internationally controlled substances and drugs.
 The Board is convinced that a global coordinated response is needed to address these challenges and encourages Governments to support multilateral initiatives.

 These are important challenges.
 Governments and the international community as a whole have to find a way to tackle them, bearing in mind the principles of shared responsibility, the sovereignty of nations, the territorial integrity of States and the need to address the world drug problem in a balanced and integrated manner.
-But while these challenges are significant, they are dwarfed by the enormous problems that the world faced at the time of the Shanghai Opium Commission.
+But while these challenges are significant, they dwarf the enormous problems that the world faced at the time of the Shanghai Opium Commission.

 Over the past 100 years, the commitment of the international community to international drug control has not wavered.
-All this time, Governments and intergovernmental and non-governmental organizations have worked together to examine how the international drug control system can be further improved.
+All this time, Governments, intergovernmental and non-governmental organizations have worked together to examine how the international drug control system can be further improved.

-A high-level segment of the Commission on Narcotic Drugs will be held in Vienna in March 2009 to review the progress made since the 1998 special segment of the General Assembly, on countering the world drug problem, and to adopt a political declaration that will chart the future course of international drug control.
+Next month, a high-level ministerial meeting of the Commission on Narcotic Drugs will be held in Vienna to review the progress made since the 1998 United Nations General Assembly Special Session on the world drug problem and to adopt a Political Declaration that will chart the future course of international drug control.

-Both this meeting in Shanghai and the meeting in Vienna are ideal opportunities for the international community to renew its commitment to the spirit of the 1909 Shanghai Commission and the multilateral agreements that followed it.
+Both this meeting in Shanghai and the meeting in Vienna are ideal opportunities for the international community to renew its commitment to the spirit of Shanghai 1909 and the multilateral agreements that followed it.
 The conventions continue to be highly relevant in the face of contemporary problems and challenges and may in fact be more necessary now than in the past.
 And while the international drug control system is not perfect, it has stood the test of time with credit.

-In 1909, the Chairman of the Commission concluded his opening statement by saying that "much still needs to be done by our respective Governments and the nations we represent.
-As we move out to meet our responsibility, the appeal of one of the world's more recent heroes comes to us - let us have faith that right makes might, and in that faith let us to the end dare to do our duty as we understand it."
+In 1909, the Chairman of the Commission concluded his opening statement by saying that "much still remains to be done by our respective Governments and the nations we represent.
+As we move out to meet our responsibility, the appeal of one of the world's more recent heroes comes to us- let us have faith that right makes might, and in that faith let us to the end dare to do our duty as we understand it."
 I echo those sentiments wholeheartedly and look forward to working with all Governments on a new Shanghai Declaration that will embody a similar spirit and commitment.